danielcosta27/cordova-plugin-sqlserver/README.md

 It can be used on Cordova, PhoneGap and Ionic.

-This version is compatible with iOS and Android platforms.
+This version is compatible with iOS and Android platforms

 # Instalation